 We learn all of them.
 We learn them in two ways, either directly or indirectly (and sometimes through a combination of the two).

 Let’s go back to that race I won while wearing that red t-shirt.
 I’ve never won the race before.
 And I’ve never worn that t-shirt before while running the race.
 Now I ‘know’ that they are connected, I’ll never run another race without it.

 But why would I imagine such a connection – or even dafter, think that the t-shirt somehow caused me to win the race?

 The reason why we are so strongly predisposed (biologically hard-wired, in fact) to make connections between things that happen together is because in nature they nearly always are connected.

 Black clouds do ‘cause’ rain.
-When your pet dog hears the sound of the boot cupboard opening, it usually does mean a walk.
-We have evolved with a predisposition to learn via the process of ‘classical’ conditioning because it usually gives us correct information.
+When your pet dog hears the sound of the boot cupboard opening, it usually is followed by a walk.
+We have evolved with a predisposition to learn connections via the process of ‘classical’ conditioning because that learning usually gives us correct information.

 But, and perhaps uniquely among the Earth’s species, humans are also hard-wired to seek out complex causes for connections that we observe.
 So, once I’ve concluded that wearing the t-shirt caused me to win the race, I want to know why and how.
 And in the absence of anything obvious (better wind resistance, less weight, the colour distracted my opponents), I will choose an answer from the even more unlikely options left behind – like the intervention of some divine force.